Personal Taxes: Affordable and Competitive

 Businesses and Business Improvement Zones: Tax Levy Rates

-The business tax rate in Winnipeg is 5.7 per cent.
+The business tax rate in Winnipeg is 5.3 per cent in 2016.
 Business taxes are calculated by applying a tax levy rate against the annual rental value.
 If applicable, a business improvement zone (BIZ) levy is also applied against the annual rental value.

 Business Tax Example

 Annual Rental Value x Tax Rate (Set by City Council) = Applicable Business Tax